 - The classic recipe is longer in cooking, while modern ones are much easier to prepare.

-Don’t put off enjoying dessert for a second – go to a cafe or cook it yourself.
-Create an Native American or modern style pudding and compare the flavors.
+Don’t put off enjoying dessert for a second – go to a cafe or make it yourself.
+Create a Native American or modern style pudding and compare the flavors.
 Invite your friends for a tasting and have fun!